 Never clean your screen with a commercial spray cleaner.
 No matter what kind of screen you have, it should only be cleaned with water, and sparingly.
 Most cleaning products use chemicals that can harm or stain a TV screen, so only use microfiber cloths and a small amount of water.
 For best results, spray water on the cloth and then wipe the TV.
 Never spray the screen directly, not even with water.

 Cover a built-in TV webcam when you’re not using it.
-Some of these TVs are designed to facilitate video calls, so they include webcams at the top of the screen that integrate seamlessly with the TV design.
-Having a webcam can be great; it’s perfect for staying connected with friends and family.
+Some of these TVs are designed to facilitate video calls, so they include webcams at the top of the screen that seamlessly integrate with the TV design.
+Having a webcam can be great: it’s perfect for staying connected with friends and family.
 However, many privacy advocates aren’t thrilled about having an internet-connected camera pointed at them while they watch TV.
 If you have concerns about privacy, cover your webcam with a discreet piece of electrical tape, or choose an option without a camera.

 A. Yes, you can do this as long as the TV has a coaxial input.
 Most of these TVs have a coaxial input that you can use with an external antenna; the coaxial input indicates the TV has a tuner inside that can translate your local broadcast TV signals into a watchable picture.
-However, some manufacturers omit a coaxial input or TV tuners, most notably LG.
+However, some companies omit a coaxial input or TV tuners, most notably LG.

 The easiest way to tell which models have coaxial inputs and TV tuners is to note the product titles.
 If a set has a tuner, it will be marketed as a TV.
 If it does not, it will simply be called a display.
 When shopping, you’re likely to encounter both, so pay special attention to which models use the word “TV” and which use the word “display.”